 In 2014, the standard monthly amount of 11.38 EUR was paid for every child.
-As of 2015, the size of the benefit for the second child equals the standard amount multiplied by the coefficient of 2; the size of the benefit for the third and each consequent child is multiplied by the coefficient of 3.
+As of 2015, the size of the benefit for the second child equals the standard amount multiplied by the coefficient of 2.
+In 2015-2016, the size of the benefit for the third and each consequent child was multiplied by the coefficient of 3.
+As of 2017, the coefficient applied to the amount of the benefit that is paid for the fourth and each consecutive child was raised to 4.4.

-2.4.3 Child birth benefit (bfaba\s)
+2.4.3 Child birth benefit (bfaba_s)